 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

-J M Brown Financial Partners is headquartered in Tulsa, OK and currently serves in 6 states: Kansas, New York, Oklahoma, Tennessee, Texas, Virginia.
+J M Brown Financial Partners is headquartered in Tulsa, OK and currently serves in 7 states: Kansas, Michigan, New York, Oklahoma, Tennessee, Texas, Virginia.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.